 Yes, there are camels in South America.
 Not the ones you might think of, the camels of Africa and Asia, the huge ones with one or two humps on their back.

-Here in South America are four kinds of camelids, all smaller, without humps, but with amazing features of carrying stuff and irreplaceable for their wool:
+Here in South America live four kinds of camelids, all smaller, without humps, but with amazing features of carrying stuff and irreplaceable for their wool:

 The llamas, the alpacas, the vicuñas and the guanacos.